n-o-l-y-n/n-o-l-y-n/README.md

-# Did you know that you can connect your Wii to the internet?
+# nolyn's awesome page for cool kids

+i don't know what to put here